Adarshthakur-850/Sentiment_analysis/README.md

 ---

-Would you like this customized further for a specific cloud platform (AWS, GCP, etc.) or pipeline tool (GitHub Actions instead of Jenkins)?

-Ask ChatGPT
+Would you like me to create the final `README.md` file for direct use (raw format)?
+Or should I help you add images (like arch